Kenichi Ogawa: Ogawa vs. Cordina

 Ogawa was booked to make his first IBF super featherweight title defense against the #3 ranked IBF contender Joe Cordina.
 The title bout is scheduled as the main event of a DAZN broadcast card, which will on take place June 4, 2022, at the Motorpoint Arena in Cordina's native Cardiff, Wales.
 Ogawa didn't enter first title defense as a favorite, with most odds-makers having him a +134 underdog to retain.
 Ogawa lost the fight by a second-round knockout, as Cordina floored him with a right cross at the 1:15 minute mark of the round.
 It was both the second loss and the second stoppage loss of Ogawa's professional career.

+Lightweight

+Ogawa faced Kaewfah Tor Buamas in the main event of "WHO'S NEXT DYNAMIC GLOVE on U-NEXT" on April 1, 2023.
+He won the fight by a fifth-round technical knockout.